Gastroenteritis

 • For most children with presumed and uncomplicated gastroenteritis, no investigations are required

-Blood sugar and electrolyte measurement:
+Blood glucose level (BGL), ketones and electrolyte measurement:

 • All children requiring IV fluids should have serum electrolytes and glucose checked before commencing the infusion (typically when the IV is placed) and again within 24 hours if IV therapy is to continue